 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

-Supplies Needed for Grateful & Thankful Signs
+Supplies Needed for Grateful and Thankful Signs

 Here’s what I used to make my simple grateful and thankful signs.